Ball of the Century

 The Ball of the Century, also referred to as the Gatting Ball or simply That Ball, is a cricket delivery bowled by Australian spin bowler Shane Warne to English batter Mike Gatting on 4 June 1993, the second day of the first Test of the 1993 Ashes series, at Old Trafford in Manchester.
 With his first ball against England, in his first Ashes Test, Warne produced a spectacular delivery that bowled Gatting out.
-It became recognized as being of significance not just in the context of the match, but more generally in signaling a revival of leg spin bowling.
+It became recognised as being of significance not just in the context of the match, but more generally in signalling a revival of leg spin bowling.

 Background

-The pitch at Old Trafford traditionally favors spin bowling, and England picked two spin bowlers: Phil Tufnell and debutant Peter Such.
+The pitch at Old Trafford traditionally favours spin bowling, and England picked two spin bowlers: Phil Tufnell and debutant Peter Such.
 In contrast, Australia picked three fast bowlers, with the inexperienced Warne as the only spinner.
 Warne had played in 11 Test matches up to that point, and taken 31 wickets at a moderate average of 30.80 runs per wicket.
-Although showing some promise, Warne's early career had been less than spectacular and his style of bowling — leg spin — was seen by many cricket followers as an antiquated art with little value in the modern game.
-Pace bowling had dominated the game since the legendary West Indian pace bowlers of the 1950s, 1960s, 1970s, and 1980s.
+Although showing some promise, Warne's early career had been less than spectacular, and his style of bowling—leg spin—was seen by many cricket followers as an antiquated art with little value in the modern game.
+Fast Bowling had dominated the game since the legendary West Indian pace bowlers of the 1950s through to the 1980s.
 New Zealand's captain and leading batsman, Martin Crowe, had praised Warne before the series, but Wisden notes that Crowe's proclamation was widely dismissed as excusing New Zealand's frailties rather than genuinely endorsing Warne.

 English captain Graham Gooch won the toss and elected to bowl first, hoping to use the pitch conditions to make batting difficult for the Australians.
 Despite Mark Taylor scoring a century, Australia was dismissed for a moderate total of 289 runs.
 England also began well, reaching 71 runs before Mike Atherton was dismissed by Merv Hughes.
 Opposite Gooch, Mike Gatting was the next man to bat and he duly set about scoring runs.
 At this point, Australian captain Allan Border turned to his leg spinner, Shane Warne.
 However, Gatting was renowned as a world-class player against spin bowling and was fully expected to give the inexperienced Warne a tough time.